blueset/project-lyricova/README.md

 ![Project Lyricova](./banner.svg)

-Project Lyricova is a free and open source suit of web apps for lyrics blogging and music management focused on Vocaloid\* contents.
+Project Lyricova is a free and open source suite of web apps for lyrics blogging and music management focused on Vocaloid\* contents.

 Project Lyricova is currently under the progress of a complete rewrite.
 The